Apple Device Endpoint Management with Jamf Pro

 - Reliability: Devices quickly receive patches and updates with minimal user interaction or disruption.

-- Security: IT can ensure that critical patches are installed on your device.
+- Security: IT can ensure that critical patches get installed on your device.

 - Apps Provided: there is a second “App Store” called Self Service that contains many of the most commonly requested apps, including all the leading Microsoft, Google, and Apple productivity apps.
-Additional apps can still be ordered from Information Technology Services, which can be assigned to specific users, specific computers, a whole department, or even campus-wide.
-Again, no Apple ID is required to install these.
+Users can still order additional apps from Information Technology Services, placed in the Trinity company portal.

 - Privacy & Confidentiality: User data and files remain confidential.
-No personal information is collected, such as the contents or names of individual files (documents, email, etc.) or any browsing history.
 Also, a remote wipe of a device can be requested and completed if a device is lost or stolen.

-- Consistency: Devices can all have standard settings, certificates, and other required Trinity settings automatically taken care of.
+- Consistency: Devices can all have standard settings, certificates, and other required Trinity settings automatically handled.

 How do updates work?